beta-tester/RPi-PXE-Server/README.md

-and has a proper connection to the internet via LAN. and your SD card can hold all the iso images, and you have plugged an USB-memory-stick that has the has a label **PXE-Server** and the folowing folder structure
+and has a proper connection to the internet via LAN. and your SD card can hold all the iso images, and you have plugged an USB-memory-stick that has the has a label **PXE-Server** and the folowing folder structure on the USB memory stick:
 ```
 /tftp
 /tftp/iso
 ```

-optional for win-pe pxe boot
+optional structure for win-pe pxe boot
 ```
 /tftp/pxeboot.0
 /tftp/bootmgr.exe